jboss-developer/jboss-eap-quickstarts/helloworld-html5/README.md

 You can also test the REST endpoint as follows.
 Feel free to replace `YOUR_NAME` with a name of your choosing.

-* The *XML* content can be tested by accessing the following URL: <http://localhost:8080/jboss-helloworld-html5/hello/xml/YOUR_NAME>
+* The *XML* content can be tested by accessing the following URL using HTTP POST: <http://localhost:8080/jboss-helloworld-html5/hello/xml/YOUR_NAME>
-* The *JSON* content can be tested by accessing this URL: <http://localhost:8080/jboss-helloworld-html5/hello/json/YOUR_NAME>
+* The *JSON* content can be tested by accessing this URL using HTTP POST: <http://localhost:8080/jboss-helloworld-html5/hello/json/YOUR_NAME>

 Undeploy the Archive